git-bruh/site/blog/2023-09-09/blog.md

 testbin 12809/12809 [010] 21286.964078:   probe_testbin:_ZN7Garbage4funcEi__return: # Ret 1
 ```

-So again, you'd need to build your own abstraction to correlate this type of output to the actual function invocation (hints in the "Call" and "Ret" comments)
+So again, you'd need to build your own abstraction to correlate this type of output to the actual function invocation (hints in the "Call" and "Ret" comments).
+You'd likely want to use `perf script` with another language as described in [this](https://scicoding.com/measuring-function-execution-time-with-perf) article, though I'm not sure if it would handle recursive calls by default.